rverschae/rverschae.github.io/cherryCO/index.md

 This dataset was used in the following works.
 In case you use this data for your research, please cite them.

-Cossio-Montefinale L, Ruiz-del-Solar J, Verschae R. *Cherry CO Dataset: a dataset for cherry detection, segmentation and maturity recognition*.
-IEEE Robot Autom Lett.
-2024. doi:10.1109/lra.2024.3393214
+L. Cossio-Montefinale, J. Ruiz-del-Solar and R. Verschae, *"Cherry CO Dataset: a dataset for cherry detection, segmentation and maturity recognition,"* in IEEE Robotics and Automation Letters, doi: 10.1109/LRA.2024.3393214.

 @article{cossio2024cherry,
-  title={Cherry CO Dataset: a dataset for cherry detection, segmentation and maturity recognition}, author={Cossio-Montefinale, Luis and Ruiz-del-Solar, Javier and Verschae, Rodrigo}, journal={IEEE Robotics and Automation Letters}, year={2024}, publisher={IEEE}
+  author={Cossio-Montefinale, Luis and Ruiz-del-Solar, Javier and Verschae, Rodrigo}, journal={IEEE Robotics and Automation Letters}, title={Cherry CO Dataset: a dataset for cherry detection, segmentation and maturity recognition}, year={2024}, volume={}, number={}, pages={1-7}, keywords={Image segmentation;Cameras;Task analysis;Annotations;Image resolution;Greenhouses;Green products;Data Sets for Robot Learning;Object Detection, Segmentation and Categorization;Agricultural Automation;Deep Learning for Visual Perception}, doi={10.1109/LRA.2024.3393214}
 }